 - The fireworks on Pirate Night were great.
 It was very very crowded so I’d probably go early and stake some claim with beach towels.
-They shoot off the side of the boat by the Arr-cade.
+They shoot off the left side of the boat.

 - If the littles want to go to kids club and forego the fireworks, LET THEM :-) Then you can grab a lovely seat on the top deck of the adult area and have a wonderful night.

 - The kids club is AMAZING.
 It kind of makes the trip for us.
 Mine beg to go and want to stay all night.
 Okay… done!
 In my opinion it was clean, safe and very well run.
 To check out, you must have your key to the world card, your secret password and tap the kid’s wristband (same as the magic bands in WDW).
 They have these cool automatic hand washing stations that the kids use as they walk in.
 Send them on the night of Pluto’s PJ Party – the baby colored a darling Pluto pillowcase that just might be his most prized possession.

 - Speaking of the kids club, we had the early dinner seating (5:45).
 Dinners are great, but long.
 Starting on the first night, we asked our wait staff to serve the littles first and then we ran them up to the kid’s club before we even had our adult entrees.
 At the late dinner seating (8:15), cast members will escort littles to the kids club for you!

 - There is also a kids club at Castaway Cay!
 We took ours for about 2 hours and they loved it, of course.
 Make sure they wear their magic bands off the boat that day, just in case.